 Ingredient Notes

-You could experiment with any type of cheese that you desire.
+You could experiment with any cheese that you desire.
 You can typically find these two types of cheeses in the deli section of your grocery store.

 Emmenthaler has a piquant flavor, but it isn’t very sharp.
 Gruyere has a sweet and slightly salty flavor that becomes more complex with age.